erickmerchant/blacksmith-syntax/README.md

 # blacksmith-syntax theme

-A dark theme with orange, yellow, and red colors.
+A dark theme with colors of the forge.

 ![screenshot of the theme](https://raw.githubusercontent.com/erickmerchant/blacksmith-syntax/master/screenshot.png)